Skip to main content

 Why are some people more likely to commit crime than others?
 Answers to this question, which is at the heart of criminology, can be grouped into two broad views.
 On the one hand, dispositional perspectives argue that stable factors within the individual, such as low self-control or a lack of integrity, lie at the roots of criminal conduct.
 Sociogenic perspectives, on the other hand, put the locus of study outside the individual and point towards factors such as rough neighborhoods, parental unemployment, and deviant peers, as the main causes of crime.
 In spite of ample empirical support for both views, there has been relatively little constructive engagement with each other.

 Criminological theorizing is showing a trend towards more integrative approaches.
-Life-course perspectives in particular have been critical in this respect by demonstrating complementarity between sociogenic and dispositional approaches.
 This project takes the next step and aims to show that dispositional and sociogenic perspectives are not just compatible but in fact symbiotic: they have a common point of convergence and each offers something the other needs.
 Dispositional perspectives have demonstrated the importance of shortsightedness in the explanation of crime but have not fully incorporated the extent to which it is also influenced by social environments, events, and specific experiences.
 Sociogenic views, in contrast, have not entertained the possibility that such factors may influence crime precisely because they encourage short-term mindsets.
-This project develops a new perspective on criminal behavior –Time Frame Theory (TFT)– that integrates both views.
-TFT is premised on the idea that short-term mindsets encourage crime and specifies how both individual dispositions and sociogenic variables can encourage such mindsets.
+This project develops a new perspective on criminal behavior –Short-term Mindsets Theory (STMT)– that integrates both views.
 This theory is tested using a combination of longitudinal research and behavioral field experiments.

-The main results obtained in Work Packages 1 and 2 which regard testing TFT, provide support the theory.
-In a first paper, lead authored by the PI (Van Gelder, Averdijk, Ribeaud & Eisner, 2019, Legal and Criminological Psychology, we question the commonly assumed view of a xed causal ordering between self-control (i.e. short-term mindsets), delinquency, and sanctions, and test and find support for the hypothesis that experiencing sanctions may reduce self-control, thereby increasing the risk of future delinquent behavior.
-In another paper (revise and resubmit at Journal of Youth and Adolescence) lead-authored by (former) postdoc Defoe, we provide evidence of the fluctuating nature of short-term mindsets during adolescence.
-Using longitudinal data from the Zurich Project on the Social Development of Children and Youths (z-proso), we show that short-term mindsets and delinquency ‘travel together’ in the sense that increases in short-term mindsets predict higher levels of delinquency and, vice versa, that reductions in short-term mindsets predict reduced delinquency.
-In a second paper using the same dataset (submitted at Journal of Youth and Adolescence), we investigated the co-development of friend delinquency and adolescent delinquency, as well as the co-development of friend delinquency and short-term mindsets (impulsivity and lack of academic future orientation).
+The main results obtained in Work Packages 1 and 2 which regard testing STMT, provide support the theory.
+In a first paper (Van Gelder, Averdijk, Ribeaud & Eisner, 2019), we questioned the commonly assumed view of a fixed causal ordering between self-control (i.e. short-term mindsets), delinquency, and sanctions, and test and find support for the hypothesis that experiencing sanctions may reduce self-control, thereby increasing the risk of future delinquent behavior.
+In another paper (Defoe et al., 2024), we provide evidence of the fluctuating nature of short-term mindsets during adolescence.
+We show that short-term mindsets and delinquency ‘travel together’ in the sense that increases in short-term mindsets predict higher levels of delinquency and, vice versa, that reductions in short-term mindsets predict reduced delinquency.
+In a another paper using the same dataset (Defoe et al., 2021), we investigated the co-development of friend delinquency and adolescent delinquency, as well as the co-development of friend delinquency and short-term mindsets.
 This study finds that higher initial levels of friend delinquency are associated with higher initial levels of indicators of short-term mindsets, but does not demonstrate co-development between delinquency of peers and short-term mindsets.
-A third paper by (current) postdoc Deitzer, we employ longitudinal data collected both from z-proso and the PROSPER Peers dataset to investigate the relation between harsh and unpredictable environments and short-term mindsets and crime.
-We predict that harsh and unpredictable environments lead to unpredictability schemas resulting in short-term mindsets, which lead to crime.
-In a fourth paper, first authored by PhD-student Kübel, the well-established victim-offender overlap is explained through short-term mindsets.
+A paper by Deitzer and others (2024a), found support for the prediction that harsh and unpredictable environments lead to unpredictability schemas resulting in short-term mindsets, which lead to crime.
+In another paper, (Kübel et al., 2023), the well-established victim-offender overlap is explained through short-term mindsets.
+In a follow-up paper (Kübel et al., 2024), we show that adolescents who regularly spend time with peers in situations of unstructured unsupervised socializing demonstrate increased short-term mindsets over time with concomitant effects on crime.
+Taken together, our empirical research provides strong support for the theorized mechanisms.

 Our team is busy with developing and testing additional theoretical questions related to TFT and addressing the objectives defined in the proposal.
 We anticipate to advance the state of the art in multiple ways, especially in terms of further addressing the development of short-term mindsets and how it relates to (the development of) other correlates of crime groups.
 On the VR and smartphone we are setting a new standard in criminological research.